Ammar-Ishfaq/WalletConnect-V2-dapp/README.md

 ## Usage

-1. Launch the WalletConnect-V2-dapp on your device.
+1. Launch the WalletConnect V2 dapp on your device.

 2. Tap the "Connect Wallet" button.